Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Background: Generative Adversarial Networks

-Gulrajani et al. \cite{Gulrajani2017} make several implementation recommendations for \ac{WGAN}-GP.
+Gulrajani \emph{et al.} \cite{Gulrajani2017} made several implementation recommendations for \ac{WGAN}-GP, which we largely followed; see Sec.~\ref{sec:training}.
 First, since the \ac{WGAN}-GP objective penalizes the gradient of the discriminator for each batch independently, the use of batch normalization is not recommended.
-Second, like Arjovsky et al. \cite{Arjovsky2017}, Gulrajani et al. use an imbalanced discriminator-generator update rule, where the discriminator weights are updated five times for each generator update.
-Third, they recommend using $\lambda=10$ for the default gradient penalty weight.
-Last, Gulrajani et al. recommend the \textsc{Adam} optimizer \cite{Kingma2015} for discriminator and generator training with default hyperparameter settings $\alpha=10^{-4}$, $\beta_1 = 0$, and $\beta_2 = 0.9$ for the learning rate and moment decay rates, respectively.
+Second, like Arjovsky \emph{et al.} \cite{Arjovsky2017}, Gulrajani \emph{et al.} used an imbalanced discriminator-generator update rule, where the discriminator weights were updated five times for each generator update.
+Third, they recommended using $\lambda=10$ for the default gradient penalty weight.
+Last, Gulrajani \emph{et al.} recommended the \textsc{Adam} optimizer \cite{Kingma2015} for discriminator and generator training with default hyperparameter settings $\alpha=10^{-4}$, $\beta_1 = 0$, and $\beta_2 = 0.9$ for the learning rate and moment decay rates, respectively.